AkanshDivker/Simple-ECS/README.md

 **Functionality**
 - Implements the Entity Component System
 - Implements the C# Job System
-- Networked code for ECS and C# Job System using new [Unity Multiplayer](https://github.com/Unity-Technologies/multiplayer) [TO-DO]
+- Implements Unity Physics Collisions and Movement with C# Job System

 ### Changelog
-**March 3, 2020**
-- Updated project for Entities preview.19 - 0.7.0
-- Updated project for Hybrid Renderer preview.15 - 0.3.5

-**September 20, 2019**
+**September 21, 2020**
-- Updated project for Entities preview-0.1.1
-- Updated project for Hybrid Renderer preview-0.1.1
-- Updated project for Mathematics 1.1.0

-**May 6, 2019**
-- Performance updates
-- Added FPS display
-- CollisionSystem now uses chunk iteration
-- Updated score collection and base score
-- Added multiple materials for ScoreBoxes based on assigned score value

-**May 5, 2019**
-- Updated project for Entities 0.0.12-preview.31
+- Updated project for Entities 0.14.0-preview.19
-- Updated project for Hybrid Renderer 0.0.1-preview.11
+- Updated project for Hybrid Renderer 0.8.0-preview.19
-- Implemented new ConvertToEntity workflow for converting GameObjects to Entities
-- Added Entity names
+- Added Unity Physics 0.5.0-preview.1
-- Updated EntityCommandBufferSystem creation and access
+- Updated DOTS workflow and style to match current standards and practices

-**Feb 20, 2019**
-- Updated project for Entities 0.0.12-preview.24
-- Updated project for Hybrid Renderer 0.0.1-preview.4
-- Removed Inject as it is deprecated
-- ComponentDataWrapper updated to ComponentDataProxy
-- Converted all Prefabs to Prototypes
+- Changed Movement and Collision systems to use Unity Physics instead

+To view a log of all the previous changes DOTS and this project have gone through, please view the [CHANGELOG.md](CHANGELOG.md) file for details.

 ## Getting Started